Freshman Orientation and Registration

 An orientation/registration program (Bama Bound) is provided for all new freshman students to assist with the transition to college.
 Information about orientation and registration is sent to admitted students.

 For all new undergraduate students, initial math placement will be based on ACT or SAT math score or previous college mathematics credit.
-If a student does not have one of these or wishes to try to improve his/her placement, he/she may take the online math assessment.
+If a student does not have one of these or wishes to try to improve his or her placement, the student may take the online math assessment.
 Foreign language placement is determined by several factors.
 These factors include the following: the number of high-school units completed; language placement examination scores; or, for those with native or heritage competency, faculty evaluation.
-Students with more than two high school units of French, German, Spanish or Latin should take a placement examination by logging in to their mybama account, under Admissions/Scholarships tab, in the box titled Undergraduate Admissions, look for “Foreign language assessment."
+Students with more than two high school units of French, German, Spanish, or Latin should take a placement examination by logging in to their mybama account, under Admissions/Scholarships tab, in the box titled Undergraduate Admissions, look for “Foreign language assessment."
 All assessments should be completed one week prior to Bama Bound.

 Each orientation session gives students the opportunity to learn about the University, as well as academic programs and services offered to students.
 Students also enroll in classes for their first term at the University.
 Several orientation sessions are provided each year.
 For more information, visit orientation.ua.edu.